 Tulane recognized two major facets for AI application: research and education.

-President Joe Biden’s recent $23 million donation to Tulane in support of cancer research represents how AI-driven research will transform the world.
+President Joe Biden recently announced a $23 million award to Tulane in support of cancer research.
+This award represents how AI-driven research will transform the world.

 The development of the MAGIC-SCAN will allow surgeons to distinguish between cancer cells and healthy tissue when removing a tumor from a patient more efficiently.
 Currently, it can take days to weeks for a surgeon to know if the entire tumor has been removed.
 The successful implementation of the MAGIC-SCAN will reduce this time to minutes, thereby revolutionizing cancer surgery.